LCAV/continuous-localization/README.md

 ## Authors

 Created by (in alphabetic order):

 * Adam Scholefield
 * Frederike Duembgen
 * Michalina Pacholska

 ## About

 Get this package and its non-standard code dependencies using:

     git clone --recurse-submodules https://github.com/duembgen/SamplingTrajectories.git

-Install all standard python requirements using
+Install all standard python requirements using `pip`:

     pip install -r requirements.txt

+If you want to use `conda`, you might need to run:

+    conda install -c omnia cvxpy
+    conda install -c conda-forge cvxopt

+before installing the rest of the requirements by running:

+    conda install --file requirements.txt

 If you want to update the submodule to point to a different branch (i.e. the latest commit on that branch) then run these lines of code:

     git config -f .gitmodules submodule.pylocus.branch <new branch name>
     git submodule update --remote

 ### Note on SCS dependency:

 The package cvxpy uses SCS as default solver.
 The problem is that for SCS to work it needs to be installed with BLAS and LAPACK support, which is not done automatically.
 I did not manage to set up SCS as default solver in the travis environment, so I decided to use CVXOPT instead, for which the installation is less problematic.

 ## License